Skills for Students

 PRISM helps students to understand how they prefer to behave, how to recognise and respond to other people and how behaviour can change throughout their life due to neuroplasticity.

-An online questionnaire is completed before the workshop, which results in an individual PRISM Map and report.
+An online questionnaire is completed before the workshop, which results in an individual PRISM Map and PDF report.

 Students can also access the interactive iMap online platform on their phone, tablet or computer to explore behaviours further.

 Below is a sample PRISM report as seen via iMap.
 Feel free to explore it as it's interactive!